fpl/lovergine.com/posts/2025-01-20-socials-are-not-your-home.md

-networks also have been subject to data leaking from time to time, because of security issues or intentionally, and probably you would not appreciate that your personal data, telephone number, and the photo of your children/cats, or the photo of you drukend and naked in a party ten years ago walk publicly on the net.
+networks also have been subject to data leaking from time to time, because of security issues or intentionally, and probably you would not appreciate that your personal data, telephone number, and the photo of your children/cats, or the photo of you drunk and naked in a party ten years ago walk publicly on the net.

 If this is something you are not available to accept, avoid any not-so-free